-In order to accommodate different pilot sizes the Makalu3 risers are lenghtadapted to the canopy size - XS and S have shorter risers than M and L. This little detail improves the ergonomics of the wing and makes all the different manoeuvres (b-line stalls, BigEars) more accessible to every size of pilots, from the smallest to the tallest.
+In order to accommodate different pilot sizes the Summit XC2 risers are lenght-adapted to the canopy size - S and SM have shorter risers than M and L. This little detail improves the ergonomics of the wing and makes all the different manoeuvres (b-line, BigEars) more accessible to the pilots.